Solido/build_flutter_version/README.md

 ## This is a proof of concept and WIP

-Access your pubspec application version and git commit status from auto-generated widgets.
+Access your pubspec and git commit informations like versions and commit status from **auto-generated** widgets.

-Configure your widget to display last commit numbers or message and choose to display it in debug only or help your users debug your application by providing build informations on AboutDialog.
+Configure your widgets to display pertinent and always up to date informations to your users like the last build version, expose advanced info in production or dev only to help debug specific builds.

+We also generate

 ## Installation